jakubstastka/next-js-piju-kafe-blog/README.md

 ## Coffee blog, really, James?
 Why?

 I wanted to learn more about React and Next.js.
-I decided a blog would be a gret project for that.
+I decided a blog would be a great project for that.
 As the blog grows, there are usually new issues to deal with, so it is a really good long-term project.

 Since I don't have many topics to blog about, I decided to launch a coffee blog, since I am interested in coffee.